tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ## Overview

-We discuss the fundamental basics of Python programming, preparing you to start using and experimenting with this cool programming yourself!
+We introduce you to Python, with the fundamental basics which prepare you to start using and experimenting with this cool programming language yourself!
 Once you understand the basics, the opportunities of Python are almost infinite.

 ## Variables

-Variables can only be one word, and can contain letters, numbers, and underscores.
+Variables can only be one word and can contain letters, numbers, and underscores.
 They cannot begin with a number but can have numbers elsewhere in the name.
-Names are case-sensitive (myVar is different from myvar).
-It's common in Python to use underscores to separate words in variable names, for example: user_name, total_count, my_groceries.
+Names are case-sensitive (`myVar` is different from `myvar`).
+It's common in Python to use underscores to separate words in variable names, for example: `user_name`, `total_count`, `my_groceries`.
 Choose meaningful and descriptive names for variables to enhance code readability.
 Some examples are:

 {{% codeblock %}}
 ```python